The Complete Guide to Panel Interviews

 S – Interviewers ask candidates to describe a particular situation.

-H – Interviewers want you to identify challenges and hindrances you encountered.
+H – Interviewers want you to identify the challenges and hindrances you encountered.

 A – Explain your actions.